Linux unzip command

 |-u||update existing files and create new ones if needed.
 This option performs the same function as the -f option, extracting (with query) files that are newer than those with the same name on disk, and in addition it extracts those files that do not already exist on disk.
 See -f above for information on setting the timezone properly.|

-|-v||be verbose or print diagnostic version info.
+|-v||list archive files (verbose format) or show diagnostic version info.
 This option has evolved and now behaves as both an option and a modifier.
 As an option it has two purposes: when a zipfile is specified with no other options, -v lists archive files verbosely, adding to the basic -l info the compression method, compressed size, compression ratio and 32-bit CRC.
 In contrast to most of the competing utilities, unzip removes the 12 additional header bytes of encrypted entries from the compressed size numbers.
 Therefore, compressed size and compression ratio figures are independent of the entry's encryption status and show the correct compression performance.
-(The complete size of the encryped compressed data stream for zipfile entries is reported by the more verbose zipinfo(1L) reports, see the separate manual.)
-When no zipfile is specified (that is, the complete command is simply "unzip -v"), a diagnostic screen is printed.
-In addition to the normal header with release date and version, unzip lists the home Info-ZIP ftp site and where to find a list of other ftp and non-ftp sites; the target operating system for which it was compiled, as well as (possibly) the hardware on which it was compiled, the compiler and version used, and the compilation date; any special compilation options that might affect the program's operation (see also DECRYPTION below); and any options stored in environment variables that might do the same (see ENVIRONMENT OPTIONS below).
-As a modifier it works in conjunction with other options (e.g., -t) to produce more verbose or debugging output; this is not yet fully implemented but will be in future releases.|
+(The complete size of the encrypted compressed data stream for zipfile entries is reported by the more verbose zipinfo reports.)
+When no zipfile is specified (that is, the complete command is "unzip -v"), a diagnostic screen is printed.
+In addition to the normal header with release date and version, unzip lists the home Info-ZIP ftp site and where to find a list of other ftp and non-ftp sites; the target operating system for which it was compiled, as well as (possibly) the hardware on which it was compiled, the compiler and version used, and the compilation date; any special compilation options that might affect the program's operation (see also decryption below); and any options stored in environment variables that might do the same (see environment options below).
+As a modifier it works in conjunction with other options (e.g., -t) to produce more verbose or debugging output.|

 |-z||display only the archive comment.|

 |-a||convert text files.
 Ordinarily all files are extracted exactly as they are stored (as "binary" files).
 The -a option causes files identified by zip as text files (those with the 't' label in zipinfo listings, rather than 'b') to be automatically extracted as such, converting line endings, end-of-file characters and the character set itself as necessary.
 (For example, Unix files use line feeds (LFs) for end-of-line (EOL) and have no end-of-file (EOF) marker; Macintoshes use carriage returns (CRs) for EOLs; and most PC operating systems use CR+LF for EOLs and control-Z for EOF.
-In addition, IBM mainframes and the Michigan Terminal System use EBCDIC rather than the more common ASCII character set, and NT supports Unicode.)
+Also, IBM mainframes and the Michigan Terminal System use EBCDIC rather than the more common ASCII character set, and NT supports Unicode.)
 Note that zip's identification of text files is by no means perfect; some "text" files may actually be binary and vice versa. unzip therefore prints "[text]" or "[binary]" as a visual check for each file it extracts when using the -a option.
 The -aa option forces all files to be extracted as text, regardless of the supposed file type.
 On VMS, see also -S|

 |-b||[general] treat all files as binary (no text conversions).
 This is a shortcut for ---a.|

-|-b||[Tandem] force the creation files with filecode type 180 ('C') when extracting Zip entries marked as "text".
-(On Tandem, -a is enabled by default, see above).|
+|-b||[Tandem] force the creation files with file code type 180 ('C') when extracting Zip entries marked as "text".
+(On Tandem, -a is enabled by default; see above).|

 |-b||[VMS] auto-convert binary files (see -a above) to fixed-length, 512-byte record format.
 Doubling the option (-bb) forces all files to be extracted in this format.
 When extracting to standard output (-c or -p option in effect), the default conversion of text record delimiters is disabled for binary (-b) resp. all (-bb) files.|

-Please note that the -L option does neither affect the search for the zipfile(s) nor the matching of archive entries to existing files on the extraction path.
+Please note that the -C option does neither affect the search for the zipfile(s) nor the matching of archive entries to existing files on the extraction path.
 On a case-sensitive file system, unzip will never try to overwrite a file "FOO" when extracting an entry "foo"!

 |-E||[MacOS only] display contents of MacOS extra field during restore operation.|

-|-F||[Acorn only] suppress removal of NFS fileType extension from stored filenames.|
+|-F||[Acorn only] suppress removal of NFS filetype extension from stored filenames.|

-|-F||[non-Acorn systems supporting long filenames with embedded commas, and only if compiled with ACORN_FTYPE_NFS defined] translate filetype information from ACORN RISC OS extra field blocks into a NFS fileType extension and append it to the names of the extracted files.
-(When the stored filename appears to already have an appended NFS fileType extension, it is replaced by the info from the extra field.)|
+|-F||[non-Acorn systems supporting long filenames with embedded commas, and only if compiled with ACORN_FTYPE_NFS defined] translate filetype information from ACORN RISC OS extra field blocks into an NFS filetype extension and append it to the names of the extracted files.
+(When the stored filename appears to already have an appended NFS filetype extension, it is replaced by the info from the extra field.)|

 |-i||[MacOS only] ignore filenames stored in MacOS extra fields.
 Instead, the most compatible filename stored in the generic part of the entry's header is used.|